jonatan-c/challengers-ave/README.md

 Item4 - Function to get the 6 base stats of a Pokémon by its number `node item4`

-Item4 - Function to get data of a Pokémon by its ID `node item5.js`
+Item5 - Function to get data of a Pokémon by its ID and Function to sort Pokémon based on the specified indicator `node item5.js`